scherkao31/timing_is_everything/index.md

 #### 1.1.5.
 Setting a Threshold for Data Inclusion

-Before continuing our analysis, it is important to take into account the distribution of the number of data by year.
+Before continuing, it is important to take into account and important factor, the distribution of the number of data by year.

 HISTOGRAM INTERACTIVE

 This histogram displays the distribution of the number of films released each year, regardless of their genre or release location.
 We observe a significant increase over the years.
 To maintain the relevance of our analysis, we have established a threshold of 200 films per year as a selection criterion for the years to be included in our study.
 After applying this criterion, we selected the most recent year that did not meet it and then excluded all data prior to that date.
 This approach ensures that our dataset remains statistically relevant and consistent over time.

 Furthermore, upon examining this graph, we notice that after 2009, the number of films decreases significantly in the dataset.
 This trend appears counterintuitive and may be attributed to the difficulty of obtaining recent data (the dataset was published in 2012).
-To avoid potential data bias, we will, therefore, focus on data up to the year 2009.
+To avoid potential data bias, we are focusing on data up to the year 2009.

 ### 1.2.
 Comprehensive Seasonality Analysis Across All Genres and Locations

 #### 1.2.1.
 Monthly Cinematic Release Dynamics: Histogram Analysis of Release Rates

-In this section, we investigate the possibility of seasonality in film releases, regardless of genre or location, over time.
+Let's now investigate the possibility of seasonality in film releases, regardless of genre or location, over time.
 To do so, we conduct a thorough analysis with the aim of predicting the percentage of films released each year during a specific month.

-1) We start by grouping our dataset by year and month, then count the number of film releases in that year.
-Finally, we calculate the percentage of film releases for a specific month within that year.
-And this process is repeated for all the years.

-TABLE

-For example, in the above context, we are examining the year 2009.
-In total, there were 2,329 films released during that year in our dataset.
-Out of these, 150 were released in the month of March, which means that approximately 6.4% of the films released that year were released in March.

-2) Now, we will calculate the average percentages obtained for each month across all the years.
-This will allow us to observe trends in film releases over the years.

-TABLE

-3) Now, let's move on to visualization!
-Below is a histogram illustrating our results.

 ![1_mean_percent_release_month_histo.png](./assets/img/1_mean_percent_release_month_histo.png)

 Upon examining this plot, we observe that the percentage of film releases per month is not evenly distributed throughout the year.
 This leads us to increasingly consider the hypothesis that there may be seasonality in film releases over the course of the year.
 However, we must exercise caution with this type of analysis because it's possible that if there is any seasonality in film releases, it may not have been consistent over time.
 For example, there might have been a pattern in the last 10 years, such as fewer film releases in July, but this may not have been the case in earlier years.

 To investigate this further, we will utilize the Canova Hansen Test.